metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/capabilities.md

 ### Z39.50 authentication

-If no default username and password are specified in the server's configuration, or if the user has reason to want to authenticate onto FOLIO as a differet user, these tokens can be provided in the Z39.50 Init request as a single "open" authentication string, separated by a forward slash (`/`).
-(In the YAZ command-line clientw, this can be done using the command `auth user/pass`.
+If no default username and password are specified in the server's configuration, or if the user has reason to want to authenticate onto FOLIO as a different user, these tokens can be provided in the Z39.50 Init request as a single "open" authentication string, separated by a forward slash (`/`).
+(In the YAZ command-line client, this can be done using the command `auth user/pass`.
 If authentication onto FOLIO is rejected &mdash; because of incorrect tokens or for any other reason &mdash; the Z39.50 server will reject the Init request, with the response including a diagnostic `otherInfo` unit.

 Here's how that looks using the YAZ command-line client: